2021 MCCA Fortune 1000 GC Survey

 For racially and ethnically underrepresented populations to gain traction, there must be change.
 While advocacy is an integral way to catalyst these changes, it must be paired with something more basic: opportunity.
 In 2020 we saw drastically fewer General Counsel openings than the prior year – just 139 compared to the 216 in 2019.
 “Opportunity for Change” is defined in this report as: (1) there was a change in General Counsel from the subsequent year and (2) the General Counsel in question was not already the predefined race or ethnicity where change is trying to be deduced.
 An example of this is if a White Male GC retired in 2020 and an Asian American/Pacific Islander Female GC was named as his successor.
 This event qualifies as an opportunity for change in two scenarios; (1) from White to a racial or ethnic underrepresented population, and (2) from male to female.

-The resolve of those fighting towards equality has not waivered–and in fact has grown stronger in the face of adversity.
-It is crucial to sustain this momentum moving forward.
+The resolve of those fighting towards equality has not waivered–and in fact, has grown stronger in the face of adversity.
+It is crucial to sustaining this momentum moving forward.
 Wanji Walcott, Executive Vice President and Chief Legal Officer at Discover Financial Services, and MCCA Board Chair, noted that “the key is sustaining focus [and creating] sustainable models to carry the focus forward.”
-The push for greater representation cannot stop until Fortune 1000 GCs, and corporate American as a whole, reflect the diversity of our communities- and of our country.
+The push for greater representation cannot stop until Fortune 1000 GCs, and corporate America as a whole, reflect the diversity of our communities–and of our country.

 The complete report is available to MCCA members via the MCCA Member Portal and MCCA members will receive a first look at this important research.
 To request your organization’s Member Portal log-in information, please email firstname.lastname@example.org.

-Non-members may request the complete report via the form below.
-The report will be released to non-members on Monday, August 16, 2021.
+* Non-members may request the complete report via the form below.